Devin Hester: 2010 season

-During the off-season, Hester worked on his speed and conditioning by prioritizing running over weight training.
-Bears offensive coordinator, Mike Martz, gave Hester the opportunity to work with Isaac Bruce, who was part of Martz's "Greatest Show on Turf".
+During the offseason, Hester worked on his speed and conditioning by prioritizing running over weight training.
+Bears offensive coordinator Mike Martz gave Hester the opportunity to work with Isaac Bruce, who was part of Martz's "Greatest Show on Turf".
 Bruce advised Hester on route-running and basic wide receiver fundamentals.
 Hester appeared in three preseason games, where he recorded five receptions for 64 yards.

 On September 19, the regular season, Hester caught four passes for 77 yards and a one-handed catch for a touchdown against the Dallas Cowboys.
 The following week, Hester returned a punt for a 62-yard touchdown in a close game against the Green Bay Packers.
 This was his first touchdown return since the final week of the 2007 season against the New Orleans Saints.
 On October 17, Hester returned two punts for 93 yards and an 89-yard touchdown, in a 23–20 loss against the Seattle Seahawks.
 The touchdown tied the record for most combined kick and punt return touchdowns in a career with Brian Mitchell (13).
 In week 10 of the regular season, Hester caught four passes for 38 yards and a 19-yard touchdown against the Minnesota Vikings.
 Hester was given back his kick return duties, and returned two kicks for 100 yards including a run back of 68 yards.
 Hester also ran back two punts for 47 yards including a return of 42 yards.
 Two weeks later, Hester caught three balls for 86 yards from Jay Cutler, and returned a kick 46 yards in a 31–26 win against the Philadelphia Eagles.
 On December 20 in a game against the Minnesota Vikings, Hester scored on a 15-yard touchdown pass from Jay Cutler.
 Later, Hester returned a Chris Kluwe punt 64 yards for a touchdown, which set the all-time NFL record for combined kickoff and punt returns for touchdown with 14, passing Brian Mitchell.
 It was the tenth punt return for touchdown of his career, tying Eric Metcalf's record for the most punt return touchdowns in a career.

 Hester finished the season with 40 receptions for 475 yards and four touchdowns.
 As a return specialist, he amassed 564 yards on punt returns, while averaging 17.1 yards per return and scored three touchdowns.
 Hester was the third leading scorer, behind running back Matt Forte and kicker Robbie Gould.
 His accomplishments in the 2010 season earned him 2 NFC Special Teams Player of The Week Awards, a trip to the 2011 Pro Bowl, and a selection to the All-Pro Team.
 Hester was ranked 32nd best player in the League in a poll where active NFL players ranked their top 100 peers.